 New Jersey: The Latest State to Enact Paid Sick Leave Law

-As of October 29, 2018, New Jersey will legally require companies to provide paid sick leave (PSL) for employees.
-Once it’s in effect, the law will preempt all 13 existing local ordinances and require employers to comply with the new state law.
+As of October 29, 2018, New Jersey now requires companies to provide paid sick leave (PSL) for employees.
+The law preempts all 13 existing local ordinances and requires employers to comply with the new state law.
 New Jersey joins nine states and the District of Columbia in enacting PSL requirements.
 Considering five of those states have added PSL mandates in the past two years, it’s clear that the movement is gaining momentum.

 Who does this impact?

 The PSL law applies to all companies, regardless of size, with employees in the state of New Jersey.
 There are only a few categories of employees that aren’t covered by the new law.
 Construction employees in a collective bargaining agreement, per diem health care workers and public employees who are already required to receive paid sick leave are not eligible.

 For every 30 hours worked, employees will accrue one hour of paid sick leave for up to 40 hours per year.
 The maximum carryover is 40 hours of earned sick leave.
 As an alternative to accrual, employers may front-load sick leave and offer the full amount of time at the beginning of each benefit year.
 Employees are eligible to begin using paid sick leave on the 120th day of employment, unless the employer agrees to an earlier date.